 Preload/S If this option is enabled, WHDLoad

-will load as many files and disk images as possible into memory (depending on
+will load as many files and disk images as possible into memory at startup

-how much memory is free) at startup.
+(depending on how much memory is free).
 This increases performance when the

 installed program is running, because it avoids switching to the OS to load

 data directly from the harddisk.
 This option should be always enabled.

 PreloadSize/N This option tells WHDLoad how